Brad Brezinski ’04 | Nuclear Engineering Technology

-Today, he serves as vice president of Finance and Strategic Projects at General Tool Company, a full-service contract manufacturing business based in Cincinnati that supports the aerospace, defense, power generation and commercial industries' needs for specialty machines, equipment, and components.
+Today, he serves as chief financial officer and vice president of Strategic Projects at General Tool Company, a full-service contract manufacturing business based in Cincinnati that supports the aerospace, defense, power generation and commercial industries' needs for specialty machines, equipment, and components.

 Brezinski is also a member of the Navy Reserves, where he currently serves as the assistant operations officer and project officer for the Office of Naval Research, Science and Technology Unit 113.

 That career is a long way from Williamsburg, where he hoped to pursue an engineering degree at the University of Cincinnati after high school.
 But Brezinski’s life changed forever just before the start of his senior year.
 In August of 1994, his daughter,Whitney, was born.

 “Just like that, I went from being Brad Brezinski, the scholar/athlete, to being Brad Brezinski, the teenage parent,” he said.
 “I had such a narrow perspective of the world at that time, but I realized that I had an important choice to make.”